georgeanndata/data_engineer/Projects/Insurance/README.md

 For this project I have taken an auto claims data CSV file and ingested it into the Postgres database in two ways.

 1. The first way was by streaming.
-I create a POST API using FastAPI from the CSV file to create a system that would mimic claims streaming into the system like it would in production.
+I create a POST API using FastAPI from the CSV file to mimic claims streaming into the system like it would in production.
 2. The second way was by using Python and SQLAlchemy to bulk import the data into Postgres.

 The reason I used two ways was so there was a primary process (__<em>streaming</em>__) and a backup process (__<em>bulk import</em>__).